Alonei Abba: Alonei Abba

 On 12 May 1948 a group of young Zionist pioneers from Czechoslovakia, Austria and Romania, members of HaNoar HaTzioni, established kibbutz BaMa'avak (In The Struggle) in the abandoned colony, after four years of agricultural training in Herzliya.
 Three years later, the kibbutz became a moshav shitufi and the name was changed to Alonei Abba in memory of Abba Berdichev, who was parachuted into Czechoslovakia in 1943 to assist clandestine British forces, but was captured and executed in 1945.

 Landmarks

 Waldheim Evangelical Church, built between 1914 and 1921 by Haifa-based architect Otto Lutz.

 Hans Martin Kuno Moderow (1877-1945), pastor of the Haifa Evangelical Congregation (1908–18), also provided services in Waldheim, at the beginning in the living room of the new house of Waldheim's then mayor Gottlob Weinmann.
 The Waldheimers saved funds for a church of their own and could thus lay the cornerstone for the church in early 1914.
 The Haifa-based architect Otto Lutz led the construction works.
 In 1921, the Evangelical church at Alonei Abba, which still stands today, was inaugurated.
 The Alon winery, surrounded by a grove of oak trees, is located in the former dairy cooperative (est. 1913).

+The church building in Waldheim during the process of renovation August 2017.